 - working with priority economies to progress mutually beneficial innovation outcomes.

+The grant amount will be up to 50 per cent of eligible project costs (grant percentage).
 The maximum grant funding amount per project is AU$1 million (exclusive of GST).
-The maximum grant period is four years.

 Your project must be in one of the following priority areas: